Should you bother with AI when you are simply transporting cargo? Why invest more when you are struggling to cut costs wherever possible?

 There’s nothing simple in the logistics business, from supply chain management to hiring truck drivers.
 AI is not about a driverless fleet at your disposal; it’s about automated processes and cost-efficiency.
 In this article, we’ll cover the use cases of AI in transportation and how it can help companies that aren’t the size of Amazon.
 With Acropolium’s help, you’ll discover:

 - The real-life benefits of AI in transportation and logistics

 - Which companies and startups apply machine learning to their workflow and how they do it

 - Where to start if you want to try leveraging AI for your business

 “Logistics is a quite old-fashioned industry - they often use paper and feature phones in their routine.
 AI is something very ambitious and not entirely feasible for transportation business owners.
 But there’s a big potential for cost-efficiency here, and everything starts from the first step – proper data gathering.”

-Oleksii Glib, CEO at Acropolium
+Oleksii Glib, Founder at Acropolium

 The application of machine learning in logistics is not new, but the market shows that only the dominant companies experiment with AI.
 Decision-makers in the transportation industry named artificial intelligence among the top five technological priorities for their businesses for the next three to five years.